Configuring Spacewalk's jabberd to use a PostgreSQL backend

 By default, PostgreSQL does not allow connections to new databases.
 You need to

-file to allow connections for the newly created user to
+modify the pg_hba.conf file to allow connections for the newly created user to

 access the newly created database.